-FALL PLAN: We plan to have an on-campus fall semester that provides our distinctive educational experience while ensuring everyone’s health and safety.
-View our fall plan here »
+Our fall semester is offered on-campus, with online options in some programs.
+Our goal is to provide our distinctive educational experience while ensuring everyone’s health and safety.
+View our COVID fall plan here »

 We are accepting applications for future terms and will work with applicants to use unofficial transcripts for conditional admission purposes.
-We will work with you on background checks and tests that have not been completed until centers reopen.
-We also would be glad to arrange for virtual tours, interviews, and meetings with our faculty and staff.
+We also would be glad to arrange for on-campus or virtual tours, interviews, and meetings with our faculty and staff.
 Contact your recruiter for assistance.

 Want to be a principal or school administrator?
 Prepare to Lead & Serve at Milligan.

 The environment of education is ever changing.
 Our world needs transformative leaders in preK-12 education who are committed to educational quality and educational innovation and who are well-trained in strong organizational and human resource management, school finance, public policy, current legal issues, technology, and how to lead organizational change.
 Milligan’s Ed.D. program is uniquely designed to help meet that need.

 - COST: The most economical program in the region, below ETSU cost

 - PREREQUISITES: Master’s degree and 3 years experience in educational practice

 - COURSE REQUIREMENTS: 57 hours for Ed.D.; 39 hours for Ed.S.

 - LENGTH: 24-30 months for Ed.D.; 18 months for Ed.S.

 - TYPICAL COURSE LOAD: 3-4 courses per term, online and face-to-face